-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-ChoiceTrade makes virtual trading available to clients, while Ally Invest does not.
-For mobile trading, ChoiceTrade supports the iPhone App and Android App while Ally Invest supports the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+ChoiceTrade has virtual trading, Ally Invest doesn't.
+For mobile trading, ChoiceTrade offers the iPhone App and Android App while Ally Invest offers the iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Ally Invest while ChoiceTrade offers customers none of these.

 Overall, between Ally Invest and ChoiceTrade, Ally Invest is the winner.